The following questions and answers will help you further understand the unique characteristics of the Theracycle

 I have a movement disorder which precludes me from traditional type of exercise.
 Will the Theracycle really allow me to exercise?

 Yes.
 The Theracycle’s motor assists you in attaining continuous exercise for longer periods that, due to lack of strength and endurance, would otherwise not be possible on traditional exercise equipment for users with movement disorders.
-We are so convinced the Theracycle will work for you that we offer a money-back guarantee within 30-days of purchase if you are not completely satisfied.
+We are so convinced the Theracycle will work for you, we offer a money-back guarantee within 30-days of delivery if you are not completely satisfied.

 I have limited mobility.
 Will I be able to get on the Theracycle?

 The Theracycle’s frame was specially designed for easy mounting and dismounting.
 The open step-through base was engineered to allow you to easily get on the Theracycle.

 The Theracycle is designed specifically for users with movement disorders and has many safety features.
 Its motion can be stopped instantly using either a push of a button or a pull of a cord.
 The structural steel and cast iron parts help support the user’s weight safely and the seat is extra large for comfort and stability.

 Is it difficult to operate the computer controls?